Avoiding Ticks and Tickborne Disease

 - Remove ticks from your clothes before going indoors.
 To kill ticks that you may have missed, wash your clothes with hot water and dry them using high heat for at least one hour.

 - Perform daily tick checks after being outdoors, even in your own yard.
 Inspect all parts of your body carefully, including your armpits, scalp, and groin.
 Remove ticks immediately with fine-tipped tweezers.
-(See illustration at right.)
+(See illustration.)

 - If a tick is attached to your skin for less than 24 hours, your chance of getting Lyme disease is extremely small.
 But just to be safe, monitor your health closely after a tick bite and be alert for any signs and symptoms of tickborne illness.